sapegin/blog.sapegin.me/content/all/avoid-comments.md

 <!-- } -->

-`TODO` comments are okay (more like _okayish_) too, if they contain a ticket number when something will be done.
-Otherwise they are just dreams that will likely never come true.
+`TODO` comments are okay (more like _okayish_) too if they contain a ticket number when something will be done.
+Otherwise, they are just dreams that will likely never come true.
 Unless _a dream_ is exactly what we want to document: a desire that the code was doing more than it does – error handling, special cases, supporting more platforms, minor features, and so on – but it wasn’t implemented due to, probably, lack of time.

 <!--
 const Environment = {